Logo

 The standard says “planned intervals” but doesn’t specify timing.
 Smart organizations take a risk-based approach:

-Fun fact: 74% of organizations that successfully implement ISO 27001 link audit objectives directly to strategic business priorities.
+Organizations that successfully implement ISO 27001 share one trait: they tie audit objectives directly to strategic business priorities, not to compliance theater.
 The rest?
 Just going through the motions.

 This is where it gets real.
 Internal auditors cannot audit their own work.